 After Jake’s guerrilla effort against the RDA goes haywire and Spider is taken, he and Neytiri find refuge with the Metkayina, an ocean tribe on the eastern coast.
 They are worried that Spider has discovered their whereabouts.
 Jake and Neytiri get away from the Omaticaya and end themselves in the care of the tattooed Metkayina Chief Tonowari on the eastern coast.
 Tonowari and his warrior wife, Ronal, raise their children, Ao’nung and Tsireya, to ride into battle on their dire horses and take on the world.

 Tonowari and Ronal are strong guardians of their tribe and way of life, and they are skeptical that Jake’s family will be able to adapt to their marine culture.
 However, the Metkayina, a coastal Avatar Na’vi clan, is compelled to interfere during The Way of Water when the RDA begins killing the peaceful Tulkuns, a whale-like, sentient species that the Metkayina consider to be spiritual kin.
-The RDA plans to kill Tulkuns in order to harvest amrita, a chemical believed to slow the aging process.
+The RDA plans to kill Tulkuns to harvest amrita, a chemical believed to slow the aging process.
 The RDA is defeated in the final moments of Avatar: The Way of Water, and the Metkayina clan offers Jake and Neytiri a home before Jake recommits to his fight against the RDA.

 Anurai Clan

 The Anurai are a tribe of talented artisans who are experts in working with bones.
 They have a deep reverence for an animal on Pandora known as the Thanatos, and they make their homes in remote valleys there.
-Both the book “Avatar: The Game” by James Cameron and the show “Toruk – The First Flight” by Cirque du Soleil make reference to them.
+Both the book “Avatar: The Game” by James Cameron and the show “Toruk – The First Flight” by Cirque du Soleil refer to them.
 Because of the precious relics that they possess, they are also in a perpetual state of threat from the Resources Development Administration.
-The surviving members of this clan were the ones that wanted retribution against Sean Wallen for the killing of their clan so that he could steal their treasures and sell them on the black market on Earth.
+The surviving members of this clan were the ones who wanted retribution against Sean Wallen for the killing of their clan so that he could steal their treasures and sell them on the black market on Earth.
 This was the clan that was at the core of the game.

 Omaticaya Clan

-Jake and Neytiri are Omaticaya, a member of the dominant clan in the world of Avatar.
+Jake and Neytiri are Omaticaya, members of the dominant clan in the world of Avatar.
 The Omaticaya were the only Na’vi clan given significant screen time in the first Avatar, but Avatar: The Way of Water extended the series by concentrating on the Metkayina clan.
 Unfortunately, this makes it easy to equate the culture of the Omaticaya with that of the other Avatar Na’vi clans.

 Most notably, the Omaticaya are deeply religious, as would have been seen in a bizarre cut sequence from Avatar.
 The Omaticaya placed great value on the home tree, or Kelutral.
-According to the official Activist Survival Guide (ASG) for Avatar, Hometrees may grow to reach “two to three times the height” of Redwoods.
+According to the official Activist Survival Guide (ASG) for Avatar, home trees may grow to “two to three times the height” of Redwoods.
 The ASG also mentions that the Omaticaya refers to themselves as the “Clan of the Blue Flute,” presumably because they think that Eywa fashioned a blue flute out of the wood of Hometree, where the Omaticaya dwells.

 An Avatar outtake reveals how much Jake Sully’s life with the Omaticaya differs from his time on Earth.
 Neytiri instructs him in the ways of the dire horse and the banshee, or ikran.
 Jake picks up knowledge about Eywa, Hometree culture, Pandora’s power grid, and the plethora of jungle resources from Neytiri.
 The late Dr. Grace Augustine (Sigourney Weaver) taught the Omaticaya English and human conventions out of curiosity in the Na’vi and as a gesture of goodwill toward them.